What types of mounts are out there?

 As far as the number of monitors you'll be able to support, most video cards can run two off the bat (AMD Eyefinity or NVIDIA Surround video cards can run three or more).
 If you'd like to use more in your multi-monitor setup, three or four for example, you've got a couple of options.
 First, you could get a second video card; this would require a second PCI-Express x16 port, second, if you've got a compatible chipset you could run Hybrid CrossFireX, which allows you to make use of your motherboards integrated video output in addition to a discrete graphics card.
 Third, you could purchase a video card specifically made to run multiple monitors.

 Once you've got all the necessary connectors and everything is plugged in, you'll still need to configure your monitors.
-If you're running Windows, right click on your desktop and head to wherever you set your screen resolution (this is slightly different between XP, Vista, and 7) and you'll see a screen like this:
+If you're running Windows, right click on your desktop and head to wherever you set your screen resolution (this is slightly different between XP, Vista, and 7)

 Another consideration you'll need to make with a multi-monitor setup is desktop space.
 Two, three or four monitors will take up a lot of space on your desktop.
 A good solution to this is a monitor mount.